dghosef/qdbp/doc/demo.md

   }.
 ```
 ### Functional List Manipulation
-For brevity, the implementation of the list objects are omitted.
+For brevity, the implementation of the list objects is omitted.
 ```ocaml
 double_list := {list | list Map {val | val * 2.}. }
 sum_list := {list |